remynln/AREA/README.md

 But [user_id] can also be set to `me`, this will reffer to the currently connected account (with jwt token passed in header), and many routes can be accessed without being an admin with the `me` parameter.

 #### Admin
-There is one superuser, with username "root", this is the only user that can set other users to administrators there is as many as superuser the superuser wants to set. admins can't affect other admin accounts
+There is one superuser, with username "root", this is the only user that can set other users to administrators.<br />
+there is as many as superuser the superuser wants to set.<br />
+admins can't affect other admin accounts.<br />